faisalm29/hard-reset/readme.md

 - This line is made by Tanti on `tanti-branch` branch.
 - this is a new feature
 - this is the other new feature
+- this is a bad code that breaks the production